sameedakber-ai/Airbnb-Pricing-Strategy-Model/README.md

 # Results

-The main findings can be found in the posy available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711)
+The main findings can be found in the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711)

 # Licensing, Authors and Acknowledgements